Common Name: creeping juniper

 Tolerate: Deer, Drought, Erosion, Dry Soil, Shallow-Rocky Soil, Air Pollution

 Grow in average, medium moisture, well-drained soils in full sun.
 Adapts to a wide range of soils, but prefers a dryish, sandy soil.
+Tolerates hot, relatively dry growing conditions, somewhat poor soils and many city air pollutants.
 Intolerant of wet soils.
-Tolerates many city air pollutants.

-‘Pancake’ is a dwarf creeping juniper that is grown primarily as a ground cover.
-The feathery scale-like evergreen foliage typically grows to only 2” tall but spreads over time to 24” wide.
+‘Pancake’ typically grows to only 2” tall but spreads over time to 24” wide.
 Creeping branches root as they grow along the ground.
 Fleshy seed cones (berries) are infrequently produced.
 Foliage is attractive throughout the year.